Jwindler/AutoHiC/README.md

 ## Notes

 - **Currently, AutoHiC updates very fast.
 If you have already cloned `AutoHiC`, please delete the `AutoHiC` folder and clone it again.**
-- **lease feel free to [open an issue](https://github.com/Jwindler/AutoHiC/issues) if you encounter any problems.
+- **Please feel free to [open an issue](https://github.com/Jwindler/AutoHiC/issues) if you encounter any problems.
 This is very important to help us improve AutoHiC.**
 - **If you have any questions, you can also email `jzjlab@163.com` to get help.**

 ​